HHead

-hHead were a Canadian alternative rock band, formed in 1991 in Toronto, Ontario.
+hHead was a Canadian alternative rock band, formed in 1991 in Toronto, Ontario.

 History

 Origin story (1991–1992)

 The band was originally formed by Noah Mintz and Brendan Canning after the duo met as students at Brock University.

 They were originally as an acoustic duo and played under the name The Happy.
 They eventually evolved into a harder rock band, echoing the grunge sounds of the early 1990s.

 Mintz and Canning called their new band Head but soon added a second h after discovering that another band was already recording as Head, although both hHead and the Vancouver band Rymes with Orange regularly joked in promotional interviews that the extra h had been traded between the bands by either donation or theft.

 The band employed a series of drummers during their career.
 This includes Mark Bartkiw, who previously played in Fancypants Hoodlum (a project led by Merrill Nisker, who would later go on to perform as electroclash superstar Peaches).